 This is fortunate, because U+0902 also has a cross-script variant in the Gurmukhi code point U+0A02, and any context rule defined for 0902 093A would by transitivity apply to that cross-script mapping as well.
 However, it would not have been possible to set a variant context on the mapping 0902 0A02.
 (The context rule would have to apply symmetrically to U+0A02 and such variant would always be undefined for any whole-label Gurmukhi variant.)

 Recommendation: overlap prevented by context rules: no change to sets B, C, D or E.

+NBGP Response: Noted.

 Overlapped Sets Not Implicated with Nukta or Candra Variants